wconrad/opt_parse_builder/README.md

 * Builds on solid ground - Uses tried and true OptParse.

-* Familiarity - Arguments to Optparse#on are passed through with very little change, so you don't have to learn a new syntax for defining options.
+* Familiarity - Arguments to OptParse#on are passed through with very little change, so you don't have to learn a new syntax for defining options.